 Vaccine Primary course (≤ 16 weeks) Primary course (> 16 weeks) Revaccination recommendation Dogs Rabies (killed parenteral) Administer one dose as early as 12 weeks of age.
 If vaccination performed earlier than 12 weeks, the puppy should be revaccinated at 12 weeks.
-In high-risk areas, a second dose may be given 2-4 weeks after the first dose Administer a single dose Canine rabies vaccines with either a 1- or 3-year DOI are available.
-Timing of boosters is determined by this licensed DOI, but in some areas may be dictated by statute Cats Rabies (Canary pox virus-vectored recombinant, non-adjuvanted, parenteral) Administer a single dose as early as 12 weeks of age, with revaccination 1 year later Administer as single dose Annual booster is required Rabies (1 and 3 year killed, adjuvanted products are available, parenteral) Administer a single dose as early as 12 weeks of age, with revaccination 1 year later Administer 2 doses, 12 months apart Booster as for licensed DOI (1 or 3 years) or as required by local regulations
+In high-risk areas, a second Administer a single dose Canine rabies vaccines with either a 1- or 3-year DOI are available.
+Timing of boosters is determined by this licensed DOI, but in some areas may be dictated by statute weeks after the first dose Cats Rabies (Canary pox virus-vectored recombinant, non- adjuvanted, parenteral) Administer a single dose as early as 12 weeks of age, with revaccination 1 year later Administer as single dose Annual booster is required Rabies (1 and 3 year killed, adjuvanted products are available, parenteral) Administer a single dose as early as 12 weeks of age, with revaccination 1 year later Administer 2 doses, 12 months apart Booster as for licensed DOI (1 or 3 years) or as required by local regulations